NoComplyDev/CRTAP/README.md

 All other settings can be adjusted to fit your own personal preference.

-- Some of the shows/seasons/episodes may pull different artwork that differs from the included metadata/files.
+- Some of the shows/seasons/episodes may pull artwork that differs from the included metadata/files.
 You can choose whether to keep it, or replace it with the artwork included within the archive subfolders.
 Personally I prefer the consistency of the included artwork, but this step is entirely up to you.

 - You can also rename Seasons if you're more of a 'Campaign 1, Campaign 2, Campaign 3' person than a 'Vox Machina, Mighty Nein, Bells Hells' person.